3dfsb-dev/3dfsb/README.md

 3dfsb --dir /path/to/dir

-- the config file is $HOME/.3dfsb (e.g. /home/user/.3dfsb). if it does not
+- The config file is $HOME/.3dfsb (e.g. /home/user/.3dfsb).
+If it does not
   exist tdsfb will generate one with all available options. this is strongly recommended.

-- if you start the 3dfsb the first time, press 'h' for the help menu (will also be printed to the terminal)
+- To bring up the help screen, press 'h' (will also be printed to the terminal)

-- simply walk into the spheres for cd'ing into another directory
+- Simply walk into the spheres for cd'ing into another directory

-- select an object by pointing at it with the crosshair and press the left mouse button. or hold the left mouse button and press any key to select the first object that begins with that character (case sensitive).
+- Select an object by looking at it or pointing at it with the crosshair

-    -   while an object is selected press the right mouse button simultaneously to automatic approach the object
+- Press F9 to cycle through the different tools that you can apply to the selected object

-        [unfortunately doesn't work on BeOS/Haiku as well as resizing the window, afaik these are issues of the SDL implementation, use the right CTRL for now].
+- Click or press Return to apply to apply the current tool to the selected object

-    -   if an mp3 or mpeg1 video file is selected press the RETURN key to start the playback
+- By default, SHIFT+TAB starts a new terminal emulator.

-- some of the displays are not visible while the help display is active
+- You can set a custom SHIFT+TAB command in the configuration file.

-- it is possible to execute a custom command from within 3dfsb. configure your command in the config file! the command can be called by pressing the tabulator key. put a "%s" in the command line, this will be replaced by the current directory or selected file. for instance if you set the command to xmms "%s" & and press tab from a directory, xmms will be started with the directory given as argument. if you select an audio file and press the tab key xmms will play the file. the default command is cd "%s"; x-terminal-emulator& it will open a xterm in the current directory. this command is always present by pressing shift+tab! so you have two commands:
+  If you put one or more "%s" in the custom command, they are replaced by the currently selected object (= directory or selected file).
-  - one by configuring your custom command for the tab key
+  For instance if you set the command to
-  - one by pressing shift+tab, it will execute the built in xterm call
+    xmms "%s" &
-  but dont forget the quotation marks! you are free to not add "%s" to your custom command if you just want to launch any program. but if you do so, you can customize 3dfsb for your needs, choose a certain kind of files and than launch emacs for editing text files, mplayer for playing avis or whatever...
+  and press SHIFT+TAB from a directory, xmms will be started with the directory given as argument.

-You may change the default settings (including keyboard configuration) by editing ~/.3dfsb
+  If you select an audio file and press SHIFT-TAB, xmms will play the file.

 Dependencies
 ============